Symphony No. 5: Desert Music (2014)

 Movement Titles: Desert (4:37) | Intensive Care (4:49) | Ghost Trumpeter (4:39) | Susurrus (4:52) | Interrupted Dream (10:39)

-Dedication: "Commissioned by the Phoenix Symphony Orchestra, in memory of Kevin Hagen"
+Dedication: "Commissioned by the Phoenix Symphony Orchestra.
+In memory of Kevin Hagen"

 Publisher: Peermusic Classical